 How to Recruit Executives During the Coronavirus Epidemic

 It’s a question you never imagined thinking.
 “How do I recruit executives during an epidemic?”
-But the Novel Coronavirus Crisis has arrived.
+But despite vaccinations, the Novel Coronavirus Crisis to be around for a while.
+Due to variants, virologists estimate Covid-19 could be here another 2-to-5 years.

-COVID-19 is reshaping how companies recruit executives.
-It is changing the executive search process.
-It is altering corporate recruiting strategy.
+Already, COVID-19 has reshaped how companies recruit executives.
+In doing so, it has fundamentally altered corporate recruiting strategy.
+Moreover, it has transformed the executive search process.
 In some cases, it is even affecting the kinds of candidates companies are seeking.

-What follows is a list of actions you can take to recruit executives despite COVID-19.
+What follows is a list of actions our clients have taken to recruit executives as COVID-19 circles the globe.

 Even when non-local candidates go through the interview process online, they still would have to travel to relocate.
 These days, relocation is becoming increasingly complicated as COVID-19 spreads.
-Travel advisories, flight bans, quarantines, and the growing number of coronavirus hot spots are scrambling travel plans.
-As a result, it is likely that candidates will be less willing to fly in order to relocate.
-Moreover, it is also likely that companies will be less inclined to relocate candidates who might get stuck in quarantine, or worse, get infected.
+Rolling travel advisories, flight bans, quarantines, and ever-shifting coronavirus hot spots are scrambling travel plans.

 If your corporation hasn’t done so already, now would be a good time to identify critical roles that are necessary for the company to function.
 During pandemics, companies should have a list of possible successors for critical roles at the ready.
 For example, the publication Human Resource Executives reports Goodyear has done just that: